 By LC of Birdgehls

-Distance: 200 kilometres and 60 kilometres
+Distance: At least 200 kilometres & 60 kilometres

 States & Territories covered: Victoria